 Compost was created and its temperatures audified in real-time for the initial four days of #8EmMeio: the 8th Computer Art Exhibition at Brasilia’s National Museum.
 Visitors tuned into the live, Hertz-based soundscape driven by compost temperature using gallery provided headphones,

-After the audification period, the live compost was removed, the resulting 1440 x 4 point data array was translated into a microtonal composition for electronic piano and contrabass, looped continuously for the remainder of the exhibition.
+After the audification period, the live compost was removed and the resulting 5760 point dataset was translated into a microtonal composition for electronic piano and contrabass that was looped continuously for the remainder of the exhibition.

 - Hear the compost data musification: Brasilia Heat

 - Related publication: “Process and Agency in Using a Dataset for Sound Art and

 January 2014 – October 2015